BrunoZell/ask.network/lightpaper.md

 ## Next steps

 Implementations of the observation pool and local semantic-causal reasoning are in the works.
 First it is used for algorithmic trading.
-Once that software is stable, the public network is implemented which makes trading bots across organizational boundaries coordinate with each other, creating a global market making botnet and possibly a p2p crypto exchange.
-Further, domains that model physical reality are authored to gradually enable negotiation of social coordination in reality directly without the need for traditional financial products.
+Once the software is stable, the public network is implemented which lets trading bots across organizational boundaries coordinate with each other, creating a global market making botnet and possibly a p2p crypto exchange.
+Further, domain modules that model physical reality are authored to gradually enable negotiation of social coordination in terms of measurable and unmeasurable reality without the need for traditional financial products or accounting procedures.

 There are two ways you can contribute: